KassadReda/EscapeBall/README.md

 # EscapeBall :soccer:
 I code this Game 2 years ago.
-It s a python 2.7 game so to run it you should python2 or using the software Geany.
+It s a python 2.7 game so to run it in a terminal : python2.7 EscapeBall.py

 For any question feel free to come ask me.